awirayaksa/kunang/README.md

 ## Status

 Pre-1.0 but feature-complete against its original plan.
-Working: the resident-host fast path, portable single-file build, view and edit modes, find, encoding round-trip, atomic save, file watching with delete and rename handling, outline, HTML export, theming, lazy math and diagrams, drag & drop, `custom.css`, and the benchmark gate.
+Working: the resident-host fast path, both distributions — portable single-file and NSIS installer, the latter with its logon warm-up task — view and edit modes, find, encoding round-trip, atomic save, file watching with delete and rename handling, outline, HTML export, theming, lazy math and diagrams, drag & drop, `custom.css`, and the benchmark gate.

 Not yet done:

-- NSIS installer builds and is now attached to releases, but installing and running the result is still untested; the portable build is the verified one
 - Multiple-window stress test, taskbar grouping, network-drive and WSL paths
 - `idleTimeoutMinutes` — the setting is read from `state.json` but not acted on